tunmsk/nextgen-facebook/readme.txt

 <strong>Images and Videos</strong>

-NGFB detects and uses all images - associated or included in your Post or Page content - including WordPress image galleries.
+NGFB detects and uses all images - associated or included in your content - including the WordPress image gallery and NextGEN Gallery shortcodes.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended audience (Facebook, Twitter, Pinterest, etc).
 The Pro version also detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including their preview images).

 NGFB (Pro version) also includes support for [JetPack Photon](http://jetpack.me/support/photon/) and [NextGEN Gallery v1 and v2](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).